genropy/genropy_saved/docs/genro/database/introduction.rst

         * You will use it for all the common tools of your project.

-        For an introduction to the resources, please check the :ref:`intro_resources` documentation page.
+        For an introduction to the resources, please check the :ref:`intro_resources` page.

     * The ``sites`` folder: